alby177/alby177.github.io/_posts/2018-12-25-arduino-raspberry-communication.md

 Arduino will receive and execute the command lighting up the led.

+All code files are available inside the `_code` folder of this repository under the homonym folder.

 ### Arduino setup
 This is the code used with Arduino to light up the led with the serial command.
+>It can be found as SerialCommand.ino inside the project folder.

 ```c++
 int LEDPIN = 13;          // Led pin
 char receivedChar = "";   // Character received through serial